It is the aim of Impington Village College to make the examination experience as stress-free and successful as possible for all candidates.

 - If it is absolutely necessary.
 You will be escorted by an invigilator and will not be allowed any extra time.
 All incidents will be recorded on the exam log sheet.

-Q. If I have more than one exam on a day can I get lunch at school?
+Q. If I have more than one exam on a day can I get lunch at college?

 - Pupils who have examinations in both morning and afternoon sessions may obtain lunch from the dining hall in the usual way or bring a packed lunch.